 - Selective serotonin reuptake inhibitors (SSRI’s) are an under-recognized cause of retention.
 One prospective study found that urinary retention occurred in about 10% of patients prescribed SSRI’s and the symptom often leads to the discontinuation of the medication (5).

 Post Void Residual is the volume of urine left in the bladder at the end of micturition.
-The gold standard for PVR measurement is a transurethral catheterization; however due to the discomfort involved, non-invasive bladder volume estimation via a portable bladder scanner is a commonly utilized alternative often performed by the bedside nurse.
+The gold standard for PVR measurement is transurethral catheterization; however due to the discomfort involved, non-invasive bladder volume estimation via a portable bladder scanner is utilized as an alternative and often performed by the bedside nurse.
 Threshold values delineating what constitutes an abnormal PVR are poorly understood and PVR measurements utilizing portable scanners can be inaccurate in the presence of ascites (7).
 In general, clinical management decisions should be based on the patient’s symptoms and the trends in the PVR measurements rather than a strict threshold PVR measurement.
-For example, an acute increase in PVR values from 200 mL to 450 mL in the setting of acute onset suprapubic pain or discomfort is indicative of AUR, whereas an asymptomatic patient with a PVR of 300 mL may not need any intervention at all.
+For example, an acute increase in PVR values from 200 to 450 mL in the setting of acute suprapubic pain is indicative of AUR, whereas an asymptomatic patient with a PVR of 300 mL may not need any intervention at all.

 Physical Exam A distended bladder is palpable as a tender suprapubic mass once it has reached a urine volume of 150 mL.
-Bladders with volumes in excess of 500 mL can manifest as a visible suprapubic mass in thin patients.
-Because a normal bladder volume is less than 50 mL, AUR can be missed on physical exam, particularly in obese patients.
+Bladders with volumes more than 500 mL can manifest as a visible suprapubic mass in thin patients.
+Because a normal bladder volume is less than 50 mL, AUR can be missed on physical exams, particularly in obese patients.

-Novel Pharmacologic Management Strategies If the offending pharmacotherapy cannot be stopped, targeted pharmacotherapies may be able to counteract urinary retention, although such use is considered investigational.
-Opioid antagonists such as naloxone and methylnaltrexone can block opioid receptors and allow for normal urination per a case report and a single, pre-clinical controlled trial (10,11).
-One case report described the reversal of citalopram-related AUR by the addition of mirtazapine (12).
+Novel Pharmacologic Management Strategies If the offending pharmacotherapy cannot be stopped, targeted pharmacotherapies may counteract urinary retention, although such use is considered investigational.
+Opioid antagonists such as naloxone and methylnaltrexone block opioid receptors and allow for normal urination per a case report and a single, pre-clinical controlled trial (10,11).
+The partial opioid antagonist nalbuphine has been used to treat opioid-induced urinary retention at low doses (2.5-5 mg IV) (12).
+One case report described the reversal of citalopram related AUR via mirtazapine (13).

 - C. Dawson, H. Whitfield.
 ABC of Urology.
 Urological emergencies in general practice.
 BMJ 1996; 312 : 838–840.